meghanaraobn/dynamic-topic-generation-llama3/README.md

 ## Code Structure
 The project is organized into the following directories and files:
+- `docs/`: Contains information documents related to the project.
 - `data/`: Contains input.txt file with sample text for testing purposes.
 - `src/`: Includes the main source code files.
     - `models/`: Directory for model-related functionalities.